We, the team at McDonald’s Malta strongly value privacy and are committed to protecting your personal data (i.e. information that identifies you).

 If we make a conditional offer of employment we may ask you for information so that we can carry out pre-employment checks – which may be required to seek assurance as to trustworthiness, integrity and reliability and the possibility to work in Malta.
 Further processing of your information would be required if we are to apply for a work permit.

-Depending on the job requirements, you may be required to provide: Proof of your identity; Proof of your qualifications; Police Conduct; declaration to declare any unspent convictions.
+Depending on the job requirements, you may be required to provide: proof of your identity; proof of your qualifications and we may also ask you to show us your police conduct certificate.

 If we make a final offer, we will also ask you for the following:

-If you are unsuccessful following assessment for the position you have applied for, we may ask if you would like your details to be retained in our talent pool for a period of six (6) months.
+We may ask if you would like your details to be retained in our talent pool for a period of twelve (12) months.
 If you say yes, we may proactively contact you should any further suitable vacancies arise within that period.
-You may ask us to cancel this at any time.
+You may ask us to cancel this at any time – however we normally keep information about your application until we decide whether or not to continue with your application.
+Once it has been decided that your application has been unsuccessful, we will promptly delete your application documents.

 (i) The right to be informed about how your personal information is being used;